jdrbc/podly_pure_podcasts/README.md

 ## FAQ

-Q: Q: What does “whitelisted” mean in the UI?
+Q: What does “whitelisted” mean in the UI?

 A: It means an episode is eligible for download and ad removal.
 By default, new episodes are automatically whitelisted (```automatically_whitelist_new_episodes```), and only a limited number of old episodes are auto-whitelisted (```number_of_episodes_to_whitelist_from_archive_of_new_feed```).
 This helps control costs by limiting how many episodes are processed.
 You can adjust these settings in your config.yml for more manual control.